Margaritaville (South Park): Plot

-In a scene resembling that of the Last Supper, Kyle and his friends go out for pizza, where he laments that he feels they will not be able to get together like this anymore because he thinks one of his friends will betray him.
+In a scene resembling the Last Supper, Kyle and his friends go out for pizza, where he laments that he feels they will not be able to get together like this anymore because he thinks one of his friends will betray him.
 The next day, Kyle sets up a table with a credit card machine in the town and begins "paying everybody's debts" with his American Express Platinum Card.
 Kyle's mother begs him to stop because he will be in debt for life, but Kyle feels he must help everybody in the town.
 After paying for the debts, he passes out and the people carry him to his bed.

-Soon enough, the economy takes a turn for the better.
-Malls and shops start opening again for business, and the now debt free people start purchasing again.
-Randy is shown buying the new Margaritaville with a salsa dispenser ("You pour salsa into the top, and then it dispenses out the bottom!").
+Soon enough, the economy improves.
+Malls and shops start opening for business again, and the now debt free people start purchasing again.
+Randy is shown buying the new Margaritaville with a salsa dispenser.
 The news incorrectly acknowledges President Barack Obama for the sacrifices he made and credits him for bringing these improvements in the economy, leaving Kyle flabbergasted.

 As a subplot, Stan spends most of the episode trying to return the aforementioned Margaritaville mixer.
 The trendy retailer Sur La Table will not accept the return because it was bought on a payment plan, and as Stan tries to find out to whom he can return it, for each person to tell him the debt has been packaged and sold to someone else (much like real-life mortgage-backed securities).
 Eventually, he goes all the way to the United States Treasury, where a group of associates "consult the charts" and tell him the mixer is worth $90 trillion.
 As Stan questions this, one of the treasury workers announces that another insurance company is failing and asks what they should do.
-They decide they have to "consult the charts" again, and Stan follows them inside to a round lit-up game show style board, where the men cut off a chicken's head and let the decapitated chicken run on the board while one of them plays a tune (similar to Yakety Sax) on a kazoo.
+They decide they have to "consult the charts" again, and Stan follows them inside to a round lit-up game show style board, where the men cut off a chicken's head and let the decapitated chicken run on the board while one of them plays a tune (similar to "Yakety Sax") on a kazoo.
 The chicken falls on the "bailout!" spot, so that is what the men do.
 Angered by the farcical nature of the system, Stan smashes the mixer on the platform by the chicken's body and walks off.